 [P.R.6.1.2-3] The 5G system shall support appropriate level of sensing for both situations where consent can be obtained from the sensing targets, and where it cannot.

-6.2 Considerations on Privacy
+[P.R.6.1.2-4] Based on regulation, the 5G system shall obtain user consent when sensing results and user identification are brought together for further processing.